Skip to main content

 In summary, the things you've done here are:

-• ✅ JDK 8 or higher installed (if not, run brew install openjdk@11 for macOS / visit OpenJDK website for others)
+• ✅ Installed JDK 8 or higher (if not, run brew install openjdk@11 for macOS / visit OpenJDK website for others)

-• ✅ Gradle installed (if not, run brew install gradle for macOS / visit their website for others)
+• ✅ Installed Gradle (if not, run brew install gradle for macOS / visit their website for others)

-• build.gradle having slack-api-client as a dependency
+• ✅ Added build.gradle to have slack-api-client as a dependency

 Gradle for Kotlin